matthewdm0816/MVScanQA/README.md

 We offer all converted data in this [Huggingface Repo](https://huggingface.co/datasets/kmichiru/SVC), including:
 - MV-ScanQA benchmark dataset and TripAlign pre-train datasets (generated captions for 2D views, and calculated instruction-view pairs for existing 3D vision-language datasets).
 We offer two versions of TripAlign: one with captions from LLaVA-1.5-7B, one with captions from GPT-4o.
 - Pre-processed ScanNet scene data, including the sampled point cloud and 3D object annotations.
-- pre-trained 3D detector from Vote2Cap-DETR and its pre-extracted 3D object features.
+- Pre-trained 3D detector from Vote2Cap-DETR and its pre-extracted 3D object features.
-- pre-trained 3D feature adapter from 1st stage pre-training.
+- Pre-trained 3D feature adapter from 1st stage pre-training.
-- pre-computed IoSA ratios between each view and each 3D object for ScanNet scenes.
+- Pre-computed IoSA ratios between each view and each 3D object for ScanNet scenes.

 For 2D views, please download from [ScanNet's sampled 2D views](http://kaldir.vc.in.tum.de/3dsis/scannet_train_images.zip).
 After downloading the compiled data, please unzip `scannet_data.zip` into `<SVC_PATH>/scannet_data/`, and unzip `scannet_train_images.zip` into `<SVC_PATH>/frames_square/`.